rust-lang/surveys/surveys/2024-annual-survey/questions.md

 > We want to find out if people prefer stability and fewer changes, or if they want to see more features being
 > implemented or stabilized.

-### In your opinion, how would you prioritise work on the following aspects of Rust?

-Type: matrix (optional)

-Aspects:

-- Runtime performance
-- Compile times
-- Binary size
-- Memory usage (i.e., how much RAM rustc uses when compiling)
-- Disk space usage (e.g., the size of target folder)
-- Bugs in the compiler (i.e., ICEs a.k.a. internal compiler errors, miscompilations, etc.)
-- Compiler error messages
-- IDE experience
-- Debugging experience
-- Documentation (rustdoc, docs.rs)
-- Build system (cargo)
-- Package management (crates.io)
-- New language features
-- Rust language and standard library documentation

-Priority:

-- High Priority
-- Medium Priority
-- Low Priority
-- Should not be prioritised

-> **justification**
->
-> This question gathers data on the communities perceptions of certain aspects of Rust at this point in time.

 ### Which unimplemented or (nightly only) features are you looking for to be stabilized?

 Please mention *Rust compiler or standard library* features that are currently unstable (only available using a nightly release of the Rust compiler) or missing that would in your opinion be beneficial to the Rust ecosystem or to you.
 This list excludes other tooling around the compiler such as cargo, rustup, rustfmt, etc.